Hoogkamer/vue-org-chart/README.md

 ## Features

 - Just runs everywhere, no install, no webserver, no database needed!
+- Your data is only at the place you put it yourself, so it is completely save
 - Edit in excel (bulk updates, external source)
 - Edit in the webpage
 - Supports 1000's of departments